Chatham Center: History

 Chatham Center was named after the Earl of Chatham, William Pitt, for whom Pittsburgh is named.
 Groundbreaking for the project occurred with much fireworks and fanfare the evening of October 20, 1964.
-The complex was built between 1964 - 1966 by Chatham Center Inc, of which the principal investors were Morton S. Wolf and Leon Falk Jr. Financing for construction was provided by the Irving Trust Company of New York and the Mellon National Bank of Pittsburgh with the mortgage for the center being held by the Prudential Insurance Company.
+The complex was built between 1964 and 1966 by Chatham Center Inc, of which the principal investors were Morton S. Wolf and Leon Falk Jr. Financing for construction was provided by the Irving Trust Company of New York and the Mellon National Bank of Pittsburgh with the mortgage for the center being held by the Prudential Insurance Company.
 The architects for the project were William Lescaze and Harry H. Lefkowitz while the construction was by the Diesel Construction Company of Pittsburgh.

 Prior to construction, four downtown Pittsburgh hotels waged an unsuccessful two-year court battle that was appealed all the way to the Pennsylvania Supreme Court opposing the construction on the grounds that there were already too many hotel rooms in downtown Pittsburgh and further hotel construction would hinder current hotel business in the city.

 Original plans

-The original plans for the center called for a 20 floor luxury apartment building; nine-story office building with a hotel above; a 650-seat movie theater; a 2,200 car garage and gas station at a cost of $26 million.
+The original plans for the center called for a 20 floor luxury apartment building; nine-story office building with a Howard Johnson's Motor Lodge hotel above; a 650-seat movie theater; a 2,200 car garage and gas station at a cost of $26 million.

 The building plans were delayed by labor strikes and absent building materials, but was finally completed by 1966.
-The day-long dedication and open house occurred on September 7, 1966 with a ceremonial "light-switch" thrown by Richard K. Mellon.
+The day-long dedication and open house occurred on September 7, 1966, with a ceremonial "light-switch" thrown by Richard K. Mellon.

 Multiple owners

 Chatham Center Inc continued to operate the center until 1975 when Prudential was able to foreclose on the mortgage and bought the entire Chatham Center facility at sheriff's sale for $19 million.
 Chatham Center Inc, headed by Leon Falk Jr, had defaulted on mortgage payments and was $2.1 million behind in property taxes.

 Prudential made many changes while owner of Chatham Center.
-In 1976, the hotel changed from a Howard Johnson's to a Hyatt House.
+In 1976, the hotel changed from a Howard Johnson's to the Pittsburgh Hyatt House.
 The Chatham apartment building was converted to a condominium in 1981 and Chatham Two was built as the final phase to completing the entire Chatham Center concept envisioned in the 1960s.

 In 1988, Prudential sold its interest in Chatham Center for $36.2 million to Elteq Equities Inc and included Chatham One and Two buildings in addition to the parking garage.
 Elteq Management Company assumed management of the center and renovated the parking garage shortly after the sale.

 In 2014, One Chatham Center went into foreclosure after UPMC's departure left the space nearly vacant.

 In 2015, HSBC Bank USA bought One Chatham Center at a sheriff's sale for $2,321.

-In 2017, Core Realty bought One Chatham Center for $8 million, and is currently turning floors 4-8 into apartments.
+In 2017, Core Realty bought One Chatham Center for $8 million, and turned floors 4-8 into apartments.